garrandall/popular-music-data/tracks/closer-remedy.md

 ---
 Closer...
 Closer to me.
-Now that i've found you girl.
+Now that I've found you girl.
 I'll never let you leave...

 Closer...